 Neglecting roof maintenance is the prime cause of roof leaks.
 When a roof goes for too long without being inspected or repaired, it will start to weaken.
 Shingles may become broken or otherwise damaged, and roof caulking can crack.
 These issues, among others, can allow water to flow into your home and cause water damage.

 While forgetting to maintain your roof may seem like a minor issue in the moment, it can have serious complications.
 If you go years without having your roof inspected, a large problem could go unnoticed and escalate into a full roof leak.

 Roof inspections are crucial to identify roof damage.
 When you have your roof inspected each year (at least), you can trust that weak points are found and repaired before the problem gets worse.
-Regular roof inspections and maintenance are some of the best ways to prevent a leak in your roof.
+Regular roof inspections and maintenance as well as preventing gutter damage are some of the best ways to prevent a leak in your roof.

 Storm damage can bring about multiple types of damage that lead to leaks, including broken shingles, broken flashing, and tree damage.
 All types of storms have the potential to create a leak in your roof, including: